bnorum/bnorum.github.io/README.md

 ## 🌐 Live Site

-Visit the live website at: [https://bnorum.github.io](https://bnorum.githubio)
+Visit the live website at: [https://bnorum.github.io](https://bnorum.github.io)

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE.md).
-Feel free to use and modify the code as per the license terms.
+Feel free to use and modify the code as per the license terms.

 ## 🙌 Acknowledgments

-- **[Slick Carousel](https://github.com/kenwheeler/slick)**: For the responsive and customizable carousel functionlity.
+- **[Slick Carousel](https://github.com/kenwheeler/slick)**: For the responsive and customizable carousel functionality.
 ---

 Feel free to explore, fork, and contribute to this project.
-If you have any suggestions or improvements, don't hesitate to open an issue or submit a pull request.
+If you have any suggestions or improvements, don't hesitate to open an issue or submit a pull request.

 ---